hahatori/Python_Assignment2/README.md

 This project including [death.parishes.txt](https://github.com/hahatori/Python_Assignment2/blob/master/death.parishes.txt), [death.rats.txt](https://github.com/hahatori/Python_Assignment2/blob/master/death.rats.txt), [death.deaths.txt](https://github.com/hahatori/Python_Assignment2/blob/master/death.deaths.txt) and [model.py](https://github.com/hahatori/Python_Assignment2/blob/master/model.py).

 See the description of **README.md**.
-These documents provides details about every respository, how to run the software, what to expect when it is run, outline any ‘known issues’ and outline any testing done.
+This document provides details about this respository, how to run the software, what to expect when it is run, outline any ‘known issues’ and outline any testing done.

 ## Software